 Lauren Stark, CAA Staff Liaison (ex officio)

-Dannielle Tegeder, Lehman College, CUNY, CAA Board Liaison (ex officio)
+Dannielle Tegeder, City University of New York, CAA Board Liaison (ex officio)

 David C. Terry, New York Foundation for the Arts, CAA Board Liaison (ex officio)